✓ Updated July 2026

 Swiss Travel Pass

 This is the ultimate all-in-one ticket for exploring Switzerland.
 It covers most trains, buses, and boats, plus offers free entry to over 500 museums.
-It's ideal for travelers planning to see multiple regions and attractions.
+It's perfect for multi-city trips and extensive sightseeing.

 These iconic yellow buses are crucial for reaching remote villages and mountain passes not served by trains.
-They are an integral part of the Swiss public transport network and offer stunning views, especially on the mountain routes.
+They often operate on scenic routes with breathtaking views, acting as a vital link in the Swiss public transport chain.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.